September 10, 2020 |

-Digital asset management helps teams organize, store, and retrieve rich media while also managing digital rights and permissions.
+Digital asset management helps teams organize, store, and retrieve rich media while managing digital rights and permissions.
 At its simplest, a DAM helps you with managing digital assets across your organization.
 DAM extends across the entire content lifecycle, from ideation to delivery.
-Enterprise organizations use DAM to manage assets including videos, animations, infographics, and audio files alongside complex editing tools, rights management, and advanced versioning controls.
+Enterprise organizations use DAM to manage assets, including videos, animations, infographics, and audio files, alongside complex editing tools, rights management, and advanced versioning controls.

 A comprehensive digital asset management system definition must also acknowledge the importance of storing contextual elements, like text snippets and product data.
 Finally, DAM software helps users track digital files throughout the creative workflow.
 This ensures brand consistency and alignment across media assets, geographies, versions, and channels.